bytex-solutions/snamp/docs/webconsole/managing.md

 ![Main tab window example](managing.png)

 Here you can see some count of different messages in the karaf log messages directly related to SNAMP.
-These messages are automatically updated once a certain period of time (you can see StatisticRenewalTime attribute of the SNAMP MBean).
+These messages are automatically updated once a certain period (you can see StatisticRenewalTime attribute of the SNAMP MBean).

 In this tab you also can start/stop adapter or connector: